Tiziano Ferro

 Tiziano Ferro (/it/; born 21 February 1980) is an Italian pop singer and songwriter.
-He broke through in 2001 with his international hit single "Perdono" and has remained commercially successful since then, in several countries.
+He broke through in 2001 with his international hit single "Xdono", and has since remained commercially successful in several countries.
 Ferro has released a Spanish version of each of his albums and has also sung in English, Portuguese, and French.
 Known as the modern face of Italian pop music, he frequently writes songs for other artists and has produced albums for Giusy Ferreri, Alessandra Amoroso, and Baby K.

 Aside from his success as an artist, Ferro is well known for his personal struggles.
 Having been overweight as a teenager, he has been outspoken about his battles with food addiction and eating disorders.
-In October 2010, at the height of his fame, Ferro came out as gay, having himself struggled with depression related to self-acceptance about his homosexuality.
+In October 2010, at the height of his fame, Ferro came out as gay, having struggled with depression related to self-acceptance about his homosexuality.

-Ferro is currently one of the best-selling artists in Italy.
+Ferro is one of the best-selling artists in Italy.
 Both his third album Nessuno è solo and fourth album Alla mia età were certified diamond by the Federazione Industria Musicale Italiana.
 Despite his fears, his coming out did not negatively affect his career, as his fifth album L'amore è una cosa semplice was the best-selling album of 2012 in Italy, and his first greatest hits album was supported by a stadium tour.
 As of 2023, Ferro has sold over 20 million records worldwide.

 Biography

 Childhood and early beginnings

 Ferro's interest in music was born when he received a toy keyboard as a present, which was used to compose his first songs when he was seven.
 He later started taking guitar and piano classes at a local conservatory of music.
 When he was 16 years old, he joined a gospel choir and during the same years, he started performing in piano bars and karaoke contests.

-In 1997, Ferro participated in the "Accademia della Canzone di Sanremo", a music contest created with the purpose to choose the contestants for the Sanremo Music Festival, but was eliminated during the first stage of the competition.
+In 1997, Ferro participated in the "Accademia della Canzone di Sanremo", a music contest created with the purpose of choosing the contestants for the Sanremo Music Festival, but was eliminated during the first stage of the competition.
 The following year, Ferro participated again in the same contest, and despite being chosen as one of the 12 finalists, he did not make it to win the competition.
 However, during the selections, Ferro met music producers Alberto Salerno and Mara Maionchi, and started to collaborate with them.

-In 1999 Ferro also toured throughout Italy as a back vocalist with the Italian hip hop band Sottotono.
+In 1999 Ferro also toured throughout Italy as a back vocalist with the Italian hip-hop band Sottotono.